How to: Creating the perfect hanging basket or container garden

 Photo: PixabayPhoto: Pixabay

-Along with wanting their lawns to look pristine this season, customers are also looking for enticing features for their patios and porches.
+Along with wanting their lawns to look pristine this season, customers are also looking for enticing features to add to their patios and porches.

 Hanging baskets and container gardens give clients the eye-catching element they crave without having to create an entirely new flower bed.
 And for those that might live in smaller areas, utilizing these gardening methods could be the perfect solution for little to no excess plant space.